Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 20N and 90N - NOAA - Monthly

 | 2025-08-31 | 1.471358 |

 Nugget of wisdom.
-We group series into data sets and worksheets to simplify exploration.
-When you navigate further down, you will find how we arranged further material linked to the statistics provided here.
+To make our users' life easier, we organize series into worksheets and datasets.
+Scrolling downwards, you will discover how we arranged further information linked to the statistics found here.

 Not for investment purposes.
-Data and any other information disseminated on FetchSeries are not suitable for investment purposes or other financial decisions.
-Users should consult professional advice and do independent analysis before pledging money to any investment.
+Data and any other information shared on this web site are not suitable for investment purposes or as a basis for making financial decisions.
+Users should obtain expert advice and perform independent analysis before taking any financial risk.

 Series Metadata